How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Singular perturbation theory for the microscopic quantities

 \subsection{Adiabatically depressurized core}

-In Sec.~\ref{sec:nucleation} we evaluated the radius $\lstad$ of a flattened ''island'' in a phantom bubble ``sea'' as follows: we assumed that the film flattens through adiabatic depressurization in a disk of radius $\lstad$, Eq.~(\ref{eq:no-flow}, and determined $\lstad$ as the maximal radius at which the perturbation to the stress becomes comparable to the initial (uniform, isotropic) surface tension, that is $\delta(\lstad,t) \sim O(1)$.
-There, we further simplified the analysis by neglecting the viscous bending term in Eq.~(\ref{eq:Howell-FvK-sym-1}).
-As we will show now, this approach, which yielded the scaling $\lstad \sim \sqrt{T}$, Eq.~\eqref{eq:ell-adi}), is valid if $\epsilon \ll T \ll 1 $.
-For $T \ll \epsilon \ll 1$ we show that the nucleation of a flattened zone has a radius $\lstad \sim \epsilon^{1/2}$, and emerges at time that scales as $T_{adi} \sim \lstad^2 \sim \epsilon$, thereby establishing Eq.~(\ref{eq:ell-adi}).
+The size $\lstad$ of the initial ``nucleus'', which marks the zone flattened while the pressure drops, and thereby defines the initial value of $r_f$, is set by the two small parameters, $\epsilon$ and $T$ (Eqs.~(\ref{eq:regime-1},\ref{eq:T}).
+To see this, let us start by following our ``membrane limit'' approach of the main text, setting $\epsilon \to 0$ in Eq.~\eqref{eq:Howell-FvK-sym-1} of the main text.
+Assuming that at the core zone, $r<\lstad$, the film remains close to its initial, uniformly-tensed state (in contrast to the periphery, which remains curved and hence becomes stress-free when the pressure drops), we expand Eqs.~\eqref{eq:Howell-FvK-sym} around the uniformly-tensed initial condition, Eq.~\eqref{eq:IC0} of the main text, to leading order in the deviation, $r^2 \delta(r,t)$, from the initial stress potential.
+This expansion yields:

+Eq.~\eqref{app:no-flow} shows that the perturbation to the stress remains small (\textit{i.e.} $|\delta| \ll 1$) only for $r\ll \lstad \sim \sqrt{T}$, yielding the initial core size for sufficiently small $\epsilon$.

-For a given depressurization rate, $T$, we apply a self-consistency test to determine whether it is justified to neglect the viscous bending term in Eq.~\eqref{eq:Howell-FvK-sym-1} during the depressurization period.
-Estimating the time derivative, $\pd_t \sim T^{-1}$, and the spatial derivative and slope in the adiabatic region by $\pd_{rrr} \sim \lstad^{-3}$ and $g \sim \lstad$, respectively, with $\lstad \sim \sqrt{T}$, we find that viscous bending is negligible in comparison to pressure (which is $O(1)$ at $t <O(T)$), as long as:
+Considering depressurization rate, $T$, we apply a self-consistency test to determine whether neglecting the viscous bending term in Eq.~\eqref{eq:Howell-FvK-sym-1} of the main text, which underlies Eq.~\eqref{app:no-flow} is justified.
+Estimating the time derivative during the depressurization period as $\pd_t \sim T^{-1}$, and the spatial derivative and slope in the adiabatic region by $\pd_{rrr} \sim \lstad^{-3}$ and $\pd_rz \sim \lstad$, respectively, with $\lstad \sim \sqrt{T}$, we find that viscous bending is negligible in comparison to pressure (which is $O(1)$ at $t <O(T)$), as long as:

-In the opposite parameter regime, $ T \!\ll\!\epsilon\!\ll\!
-1$, the resistance of viscous bending to the formation of a flattened disk in the phantom bubble is dominant, and assuming this process occurs over a time longer than $T$ (which assumption must be verified self-consistently) we may neglect now the pressure.
-In order to obtain the flattening disk, rather than a phantom bubble, we assume that the disk retains its initial stress, $\sigma_{rr} \approx 1$.
-Eq.~\eqref{eq:Howell-FvK-sym-1} now becomes:
+In the complementary parameter regime, $ T \!\ll\!\epsilon\!\ll\!
+1$, the resistance of viscous bending to the formation of a flattened disk in the spherically-shaped film is dominant, and assuming this process occurs over a time longer than $T$ (which assumption must be verified self-consistently) we may neglect now the pressure.
+Assuming again that the stress within the initial flattening core of the film remains close to the original (uniformly tensed) state, $\sigma_{rr} \approx 1$, Eq.~\eqref{eq:Howell-FvK-sym-1} of the main text now becomes: